 Fundraising walks are a constant during the spring months and for many a source of needed revenue.
 Walks are fun.
-They create community, awareness, promote good health and, in some cases, offer a view of a city that can't otherwise be seen on foot.
+They create community, awareness, promote good health and, in some cases, offer a view of a city that can't otherwise be seen except on foot.

 However, as reported by the Chronicle of Philanthropy in March 2017, peer-to-peer athletic event fundraising declined for the 4th year in a row.
 Why?
 These events have not evolved as quickly as technology - ESPECIALLY communication strategy.
 The same article noted the 12% increase in the Leukemia & Lymphoma Society's Light the Night Walk.
 One person interviewed said,

 "If you sharpen your communications, you can do a lot to reinvigorate your program."

 So, the issue is not that there is a flaw in the concept but rather a flaw in how nonprofits are executing the communication and fundraising strategy that surrounds the walk fundraising event.

 Here are 5 Ideas to Increase Revenue at your Fundraising Walk: